 Given that, why not take a recommendation from the one Kardashian-Jenner who doesn't have a beauty line?
-Estée Lauder ambassador and model-of-the-moment Kendall has admitted she's a big fan of Pure Color Envy Lash Multi-Effects mascara, so of course I went ahead and used it for a week.
+Estée Lauder ambassador and model-of-the-moment Kendall has admitted she's a big fan of Pure Color Envy Lash Multi-Effects Mascara, so of course, I went ahead and used it for a week.
 Here's my review.

-For the very first use I'm heading to an event so I will be more dressed up than usual.
+For the very first use, I'm heading to an event so I will be more dressed up than usual.
 The wand is unique: short, spiky bristles on one side and longer bristles on the other.
-I use the long, nylon fibre bristles first, starting at the root of my lashes and wiggling my way to the tips.
+I use the long, nylon fiber bristles first, starting at the root of my lashes and wiggling my way to the tips.
 This side of the brush is designed to build extreme volume and lift—which it really does.
 My lashes look thick and dark.

 I then use the short, molded silicone bristles to comb the product through evenly and separate the lashes.
 As it turns out, my technique is spot on—this side of the brush is designed to provide length and separation for a fluttery, flirty effect.
 For a weekend look with a fuller face, it’s perfection.